Grid Ref SU495076

 Walking from Holly Hill, the footpath goes over a footbridge into Wendleholme and leads you through dense woodland.
 There is little evidence of the open parkland which was once part of the Sarisbury Court estate (formerly known as Holly Hill House estate).
 Impressive ancient oaks have been left with fallen branches alongside them.
 Some Wellingtonia can be found.

 Meet at 10am at the end of Holly Hill Lane, Warsash.
-From the A27 at Sarisbury turn south onto Barnes Lane for Warsash.
-Then turn first right into Holly Hill Lane, heading towards Holly Hill Woodland Park.
-Go past the gates to the Woodland Park and we will be meeting a little further on, look out for the yellow HCV flags.
+From the A27 at Sarisbury Green turn south onto Barnes Lane for Warsash.
+Then turn first right into Holly Hill Lane, go past Crableck Lane on your right and then left at the fork where there is a sign saying Sarisbury Court (ignore the private sign).
+Look out for the yellow HCV flags.